 English idioms are a group of words whose meaning isn’t obvious from looking at the individual words.

 They have developed over time and so they might seem random to you.
 English idioms often rely on analogies and metaphors.

 Because they’re used so often in everyday English, if you don’t know them, it’s almost impossible to understand the context.

-Learning common everyday English idioms will help you fit in with most situations whether it’s at a basketball game, over a beer, studying or going out on a hot date.
+Learning common idioms in English will help you fit in with most situations, whether it’s at a basketball game, over a beer, studying or going out on a hot date.

-The key to understanding English idioms is never to look at them or read them in a literal sense – once you unlock the secrets of idiomatic English language then you’ll have cracked the code!
+The key to understanding English idioms is never to look at them or read them in a literal sense—the words just won’t make sense together.
+Instead, you need to learn them in context so you can understand their true meaning.

 “Sorry but I can’t watch the game with you tonight, I have to hit the books.
 I have a huge exam next week!”

 2. Hit the sack